joelprakash2003/FreeShow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Help us improve the stability of FreeShow
+about: Help us improve the stability of PresenterBuddy
 title: ""
 labels: bug
 assignees: ''